-Warming your syrup in a heatproof container for 10-15 seconds in the microwave helps keep pancakes at a warm temperature when serving.
+It’s nice to warm your maple syrup in a heatproof container for 10-15 seconds in the microwave to help keep pancakes warm when serving.

-If you are planning to freeze the extras, be sure to let them cool to room temperature and then wrap, separating each with waxed paper or foil, so they aren’t stuck together when you pull them out.
-Store in a large ziplock bag or wide freezer-proof container tightly sealed.
+If you are planning to freeze the extra pancakes be sure to let them cool to room temperature and then wrap, separating each with waxed paper or foil, so they don’t stick together when you pull them out.
+Store in a large ziplock bag or freezer-proof container, tightly sealed.

 - 2 cups all-purpose flour